rickhenderson/cp104-install-software/install-on-linux.md

 * When complete run `sudo apt-get autoremove` to free up space from software that is no longer needed.

 ## Installing Python
-* Ubuntu may already have *Python3* installed.
+* Ubuntu may already have **Python3** installed.
 From the prompt type `python3` to run the interpreter.
 The first line will show which version of Python you have.
+   * NOTE: Ubuntu 16.04 has only **Python3**.
+Python2 has been removed.

    **OR**